China's Toy Market

 II.
 Market Competition

 China is a major toy producer.
-It is estimated that about 80% of all the toys produced worldwide are made in China.
-The main toy production and export bases are Guangdong, Jiangsu, Shanghai, Shandong, Zhejiang and Fujian.
-Among these six, Guangdong is the leader, with manufacturing activities centred around Shenzhen, Dongguan, Guangzhou, Shantou’s Chenghai, and Foshan.
+An estimated 80% of all toys produced worldwide are made on the mainland.
+The primary toy production and export bases are Guangdong, Jiangsu, Shanghai, Shandong, Zhejiang and Fujian.
+Among these six, Guangdong is the leader, with manufacturing centred around Shenzhen, Dongguan, Guangzhou, Shantou’s Chenghai, and Foshan.

 III.
 Sales Channels

 Traditional sales channels for toys include major shopping centres offering mainly mid- to high-end, international brand-name toys; supermarkets and hypermarkets which are important for medium-to-low priced toys; and wholesale markets.
 Specialty stores and franchise chains such as Toys “R” Us, Edutainment, Leyou and Lijiababy have been expanding in recent years and have become a major toy-buying channel for parents.
 New sales channels, including online shops, have also flourished.
 A survey conducted by HKTDC finds that many parents purchase toys online.
 Their main shopping channels include the websites/apps of domestic mother-and-baby stores/shopping malls (24%), cross-border e-commerce websites (8%), and WeChat commerce (7%).